Dynamically Generated Gap from Holography: Mottness from a Black Hole

 Such phenomena occur in several important condensed matter systems.
 The typical systems, Mott insulators, where a gap is dynamically generated, possess a half-filled band \cite{mott, phillips_rmp}.
 A key consequence of the dynamical generation of a charge gap is that of {\it spectral weight transfer} \cite{sawatzky, chen} --- the removal of a single fermionic charge carrier (attained by doping) results in rearrangements of the spectrum on all energy scales.
-Since the formation of bound states \cite{mott,mott_gap,phillips_rmp} in the Mott problem represents an example of strong-coupling physics it should in principle be describable by gauge-gravity duality.
-The holographic system that we study in this paper describes both the dynamical appearance of a gap to low energy fermion transport and spectral weight transfer, the two key features of Mottness.
+Since the formation of bound states \cite{mott,mott_gap,phillips_rmp} in the Mott problem represents an example of strong-coupling physics it should in principle be describable by gauge-gravity duality\footnote{The idea of modeling Mott insulators using holography has been previously mentioned in the literature \cite{Hartnoll:2007ih,Balasubramanian:2010uw}, although in a schematic way and not in regard to fermion correlators.}.
+The holographic system that we study in this paper describes both the dynamical appearance of a gap to low energy fermion transport and spectral weight transfer, the two key features of Mott physics.

 The consistent truncation referred to above gives rise to a number of generic couplings of fermions.
 One feature which we believe to be important, but will not consider here, is the fact that quite generically one finds couplings between spin-$1/2$ and spin-$3/2$ fermions.
-Since string or M-theory is at its core a gravitational theory with supersymmetry, spin-$3/2$ gravitinoes (massive or massless) are generically present and coupled to other fermions.
-In addition, there are gauge fields and both charged and uncharged matter fields that are coupled in specific ways.
+Since string or M-theory is at its core a gravitational theory with supersymmetry, spin-$3/2$ gravitinos (massive or massless) are generically present and coupled to other fermions.
+In addition, there are gauge fields and both charged and uncharged matter fields, such as scalars, that are coupled in specific ways, and, depending on the range of parameters, could cause instabilities.
 For applications to holographic superconductors, one finds suitable Majorana charge couplings for example.